-All official school records are maintained in the Office of Admissions and Records in the custody of the Director.
-These records consist of a complete listing of all course work attempted at the College: (Permanent Record), Placement Test scores, transcripts from other schools and colleges, Transcript Request forms, General Education Certification Request forms, Application forms and supporting documents, Change of Record forms, and annotated counselor contact forms.
+All official college records are maintained in the Office of Admissions and Records in the custody of the Director.
+These records consist of a complete listing of all course work attempted at the College: the student's permanent record, assessment scores, and transcripts from other schools and colleges.
+In addition, the Office of Admissions and Records houses forms such as: Transcript Request forms, General Education Certification Request forms, Application forms and supporting documents, Change of Record forms, and annotated counselor contact forms.

-The complete roll book and grade rosters from each instructor at the College are kept on file.
+The complete roll book and grade rosters from each instructor at the College, per term, are kept on file.
 The College maintains no other official record.